Gibney Presents: Dohee Lee Puri Arts

 JaeEun Jun (they/them) is continually exploring what liberation, decolonizing and wholeness means as a corean person in diaspora on turtle island through music and sound, legal advocacy with communities impacted by incarceration, and building relationships with plants, seeds, ancestors and their stories.

-Chilseong Saenamgut (Duringut): Ritual for Sickness is supported by Yerba Buena Center for the Arts, REDCAT, Hewlett 50 Arts Commission in Music, NEFA National Dance Project, MAP Fund, Guggenheim Foundation, California Arts Council, and the Puri Arts community.
+Puri Arts MU-Chilseong Saenamgut (Duringut): Ritual for Sickness performance is supported by Gibney Dance, Yerba Buena Center for the Arts, REDCAT, Eastside Arts Alliance, Hewlett 50 Arts Commission in Music, NEFA National Dance Project, Guggenheim Foundation, AHL Foundation 2021 Art Fellowship, California Arts Council, Creative Work Fund, Creative Capital, and the Puri Arts community.

 COVID-19 Safety Policies at Gibney Center